syncfusion-content/uwp-docs/uwp/sfChart/Series.md

 **Properties**

-* HighValueInterior -Gets or sets the brush that represents the interior color for the high value data.
+* `HighValueInterior` -Gets or sets the brush that represents the interior color for the high value data.
-* LowValueInterior- Gets or sets the brush that represents the interior color for the high value data.
+* `LowValueInterior` - Gets or sets the brush that represents the interior color for the high value data.

 {% highlight xaml %}